 Tan-Spring‘s playful and elegant curves are pleasing to the eyes, and that’s a fact.
 One of the more overtly mid-century-inspired offerings on the list, this slender and curvy offering packs a punch and immediately makes a statement.
-If you’re looking for a font pack that’ll instantly draw a crowd, look no further.
+If you’re looking for a mid-century modern font pack that’ll instantly draw a crowd, look no further.

 Casanova is another must-try font.
 It’s derived from the modern-style serif with noteworthy ligatures that would make greeting cards, invitation cards or fairytale books look stunning.
 It’s great for branding efforts, too, so if you’re brewing up a revamp of existing business designs, this one could help you out.

 14. Between Century